pattonsgirl/CS4900-AppSoftwareDev/FinalProject/Presentation-Rubric.md

 All team members must talk during the presentation.
 Not attending or not speaking during the presentation = 0 for the team member.

+Dress code is business casual (nice pants and usually a polo top).
+Inappropriate dress (pjs / sweatpants) will result in dismissal from the presentation room and a 0 on the presentation portion.

 ## Project Presentation Elements
 Score of 0 to 5 for the following elements.
 - 0 being weak presentation that shows lack of understanding of key elements